Kobdik/di-app/di-async.md

 }).catch(err => logger.error(`Catch on DerivedA: ${err}`));
 ```

-Output show that Dan shifted forward by three positions.
+Output show that Den shifted forward by three positions.

 ``` js
 1 added to 0